awsdocs/aws-cpp-developer-guide/README.md

 ## Reporting issues

+You can report issues in the documentation using the 'Provide feedback' link at the bottom of the published documentation at [AWS SDK for C++ Developer Guide](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/welcome.html).

-You can use the Issues section of this repository to report problems in the documentation.
+You also can use the Issues section of this repository to report problems in the documentation.
 When submitting an issue, please indicate:

   * what page the issue occurs on; a URL or filename is best.
   * what the issue is, using as much detail as you can provide.